thenets/thenets/README.md

 I've contributions to @CKAN, @Wikimedia, @Mozilla, and other projects.

-I'm currently contributing to FarolCovid, a monitoring tool & simulation of the risk of collapse in Brazilian municipalities' health system due to Covid-19: https://github.com/ImpulsoGov/farolcovid
+I'm currently maintaining the build, pipelines, and infrastructure of FarolCovid, a monitoring tool & simulation of the risk of collapse in Brazilian municipalities' health system due to Covid-19: https://github.com/ImpulsoGov/farolcovid

 - 🌱 I'm currently learning AWS, Golang, and Game Development.